 Note that responsibility is also uncorrelated with compensation and raises, which are given the whole core team at once, based on time spent working at the company and overall financial results.
 Compensation isn't a good source of motivation beyond a certain level, and this approach removes a lot of politics.

 If there is any role you would like to take up, the best way is to say it publicly - for example in the forum.
 Then when opportunities arise others will remember it, and point you to tickets you can own.
+Keep in mind that role assignments are intended to be permanent, so keep that in mind before picking a role.
+Ideally you should work in a role for at least one year before you consider swapping/dropping it.

-Types of OpenCraft members
+Types of OpenCraft members#

 There are three types of members at OpenCraft: